How Much Does It Cost to Bring a Dog to Australia?

 Cost of Vet Visits and Tests

-One of the most variable costs of bringing a dog to Australia is the cost of the various vet visits and tests required to complete the paperwork required to bring your dog to Australia.
-This is due to two reasons: different pets will require different preparation steps and the cost of vet visits vary from country to country.
+One of the most variable costs of bringing a dog to Australia is the cost of the various vet visits and tests required to bring your dog to Australia.
+This is due to two reasons: different pets require different preparation steps and the cost of vet visits vary from country to country.

-For a list of the other tests required for your dog, see the detailed guides on the Department of Agriculture website.
-Note that the test for Ehrlichia canis is no longer required, as this parasite is now endemic in Australia.
+For a list of the complete preparation steps required for your dog, see the detailed guides on the Department of Agriculture website.
+Generally, the following will be required to be completed by your vet:

 Dog at vet about to have vaccinations